ANG3L0/notes-bloggo/docs/Body experiments/DietProtocol2024.md

 This is January 2024 as I'm writing this but I'll go to:

 * Thailand for about 1.5 weeks in Feburary
-* California for a couple weeks in March
+* California for a a few weeks in March
+* Dubai for about 1.5 weeks in April.
+* Vienna in August.

 These will present hurdles and halt any weight loss.
 On vacation, I'll try to exercise but I probably won't adhere to any sort of diet since I want it to be fun.